ElSicarius/chunkloader/README.md

 ### Step 3: Use the Extension
 1. Click on the Chunk Loader extension icon in the Chrome toolbar to open the popup.
-2. Enter the URL of the main JavaScript file in the "JS File URL" field.
+2. Enter the URL of the main JavaScript file in the "JS File URL" field, or just click the `auto-find` and try the suggested resources !
+(You can cycle the sources by hitting the button multiple times)
 3. The base path for chunk files will be automatically populated based on the JS file URL.
 You can modify it if needed.
-4. Enter the file extension for the chunk files in the "File Extension" field (default is .chunk.js).
+4. Enter the file extension for the chunk files in the "File Extension" field (default is .chunk.js, but it might try to adapt to the techno you're on).
-5. Click the "Load Chunks" button to load the specified chunks.
+5. Click the "Load Chunks" button to load the specified chunks and see the magic happen.

 ## Contributing